Momanyi-Brian/lvbice-frontend/README.md

 - Sponsorship and partnership engagement
 - Policy dialogue and networking opportunities

-The design will follow a modern, premium conference experience inspired by the provided reference video, enhanced with smooth animations and interactive UI.
+The design will follow a modern, premium conference experience, enhanced with smooth animations and interactive UI.

 ---